Baedrick/dk_headers/README.md

 #include "dk_library.h"
 ```

-Check each header for specific documentation at the top of the file for what the macro should be, if there required.
+Check each header for specific documentation at the top of the file for what the macro should be, if required.

 > What is the license?